aaarl/Spotify-Auswertung-Big-Data-Plattform/README.md

 ```
 $ minikube start
-$ # or with explicit no driver (see documentation for further supported driver)
+$ # or under Windows still give the appropriate parameters so that the minicube contains sufficient resources:
-$ minikube start --driver=none
+$ minikube start --cpus 6 --memory 6614
 ```

 ## Ausführung